News and Chronology

 A small flock of Navajo-Churros was located in Gonzales, California.
 These were the remnants of the last of the U.S.D.A Southwestern Sheep Breeding Laboratory flock at Fort Wingate, NM.

-***A census conducted by the Navajo Tribal Veterinary Services discovered that less then 435 original 'old-type' Navajo Churros existed on the Reservation.
+***A census conducted by the Navajo Tribal Veterinary Services discovered that less then 435 'old-type' Navajo Churros existed on the Reservation.

 Navajo Sheep Project concept to establish Navajo-Churro rescue and research flock initiated by Lyle McNeal, Professor, Animal Science Dept. at Cal Poly State University at San Luis Obispo, CA.